On the Square Peg Problem and Its Relatives: Inscribed squares

-$P_4(y)$ can be seen as a ``membrane'', which separates $P_4$ into two components if $y$ is injective.
-If $\gamma$ circumscribes no square then there is an \emph{odd} number of paths in $S$ that pass through~$P_4(y)$ and approach the boundary at $S^1\times e_3$, $e_3$ being the one vertex of~$\simplex^3$.
+\item $P_4(\omega)$ can be regarded as a ``membrane'', which separates $P_4$ into two components if $\omega$ is injective.
+If $\gamma$ circumscribes no square then there is an \emph{odd} number of paths in $S$ that pass through $P_4(\omega)$ and approach the boundary at $S^1\times e_3$, $e_3$ being the one vertex of~$\simplex^3$.
 These paths might look very chaotic close to the boundary.
-On the other side of the membrane $P_4(y)$, this odd number of paths cannot all end in each other.
+On the other side of the membrane $P_4(\omega)$, this odd number of paths cannot all end in each other.
 One of them has to end somewhere else.
-It might end suddenly in~$P_4^\circ$, which means that it found a square, or it might end somewhere else at~$\bd P_4^\circ$.
-My hope was that the latter is not possible, but it is:
+It might end suddenly in $P_4^\circ$, which means that it found a square, or it might end somewhere else at~$\bd P_4^\circ$.
+The latter is (unfortunately) possible:

-The drawn path of special quadrilaterals starts in the middle of the spiral at $S^1\times e_3$ with a quadrilateral that is degenerate to a point, and it stops when $x_1$ and $x_4$ moved together again, $x_4-x_1=1$.
+The drawn path of special trapezoids starts in the middle of the spiral at $S^1\times e_3$ with a quadrilateral that is degenerate to a point, and it stops when $x_1$ and $x_4$ meet again, $x_4-x_1=1$.